CarterSnich/nCalc/README.md

 # ![app icon](./.github/readme-images/app-icon.png) nCalc

+A calculator for otakus where you can hide your nuke codes collection to protect the world.

 ![sample screenshot](./.github/readme-images/screenshot.jpg)

 My very first Android app that I can consider complete.
 It's a simple calculator app with additional features otakus might like, like the doujin code vault and able to set calculator background.
 We may wanna calculate how many waifus we already had. 😂